distillpub/post--multimodal/src/paper.md

 </p>

 <p>
 <b>Training:</b> The contrastive training objective is identical to that of <d-cite bibtex-key="zhang2020contrastive" />, see equations 3,4.
 Training for all models was done for 32 epochs using the Adam optimizer and decoupled weight decay.
-Ths took 16 days over 592 V100 GPUs.
 </p>